 GHC partners with organizations that are doing excellent work in improving healthcare access and outcomes in impoverished communities in Malawi, Rwanda, Uganda, Zambia, and the United States (Boston, New York/Newark, DC).
 Our placement organizations range in size, scope of work, and geographic focus; we work with small grassroots organizations, large global institutions, and a spectrum of organizations in between.
 For a current list, please click here.

 - Be aligned with GHC’s mission

 - Demonstrate the ability to successfully absorb two new staff

 - Demonstrate an existing capacity gap that fellows can fill

 - Maintain strong financial and operational health

-Organizations must complete an application and submit all required materials in a timely manner.
+Organizations begin by completing our Expression of Interest and submitting a few additional documents.
 GHC staff lead a rigorous screening process which may include in-person meetings and follow-up phone calls.
-As part of the selection process, GHC works with partner organizations to craft compelling roles for fellows and discuss cost-sharing considerations.
+As part of the selection process, GHC works with partner organizations to craft compelling roles for fellows and establish a cost-sharing plan.

-Cost-sharing: Global Health Corps works with organizations of all sizes.
-We have different financial models to accommodate the range of organizations we work with.
-Cost considerations include housing, monthly living stipend for fellows, health insurance, vaccinations and prophylaxis, professional development funds, completion award and fellow leadership programming.
+Global Health Corps works with organizations of all sizes.
+We have different financial models to accommodate the range of organizations with which we work.
+Cost considerations include housing, monthly living stipend for fellows, health or travel accident and illness insurance, vaccinations and prophylaxis, professional development funds, completion award and fellow leadership programming.